 The Cara Brown Scholarship provides two (2) annual scholarships of $1,000 each towards post-secondary education for competitive ringette players at the AA level (or at the highest level offered in the applicant’s community) who are entering a Canadian university on a full-time basis for the first time and have demonstrated academic excellence combined with a strong commitment to the sport of ringette.
 Funding for the Cara Brown Ringette Scholarship is provided by Brown Economic Consulting Inc., which supports many community events and courses through sponsorship and donations.

 This scholarship is intended to ease the financial hardship that students encounter when trying to balance their commitments as athletes and as students.
-If it means that you continue to play ringette, then I will have accomplished my mission.
+If it means that you continue to play ringette, while at school, then I will have accomplished my mission.

-While I would not trade my university education for anything, I am comforted at having no regrets in perhaps trading off a few points on my GPA to go to the national championships (which invariably collide with final exams).
+While I would not trade my university education for anything, I am comforted at having no regrets in perhaps trading off very few points on my GPA to go to the national championships (which invariably collided with final exams).
 I knew it then and persisted.

 You can always upgrade that GPA or resume university studies after your athlete days are over.
 You can’t always perform at the elite level with the grace under pressure your youth will grant you – so seize both now! – Cara Brown